TheAtlasRepository/project-01/docs/PipelinesSetup.md

 > **Secrets:**

 * **BACKEND_API_URL :** The URL to the hosted instance of the Img2map-Backend.
 Needed environment variable for the frontend to communicate with the backend API.
-Needed for app function.<br>
+Needed for app function.

-`Note: If the URL has a trailing '/', remove it`<br>
+    `Note: If the URL has a trailing '/', remove it`

     `Note: This could possibly have been in vars`

 * **MAPBOX_ACCESS_TOKEN :** This gives the frontend access to Mapbox's API-resources, used to render digital maps and access other features provided by Mapbox.
 Needed for app function.
 * **HEROKU_API_KEY :** Heroku account- or team-specific key.
 Needed for deployment authorization.